AdobeDocs/pass.en/help/authentication/authn-oauth2-protocol.md

 * we need an **end-point for user-profile**
     * this end-point will provide the userID, which needs to be unique for an account and shouldn't contain any Personally Identifiable Information
 * the **/logout** end-point (optional)
-    * Adobe Primetime authentication will redirect to this end-point, provide the MVPD a redirect back URI; on this end-point, the MVPD can clear the cookies on the client machine or apply any desired logic for logout
+    * Adobe Pass authentication will redirect to this end-point, provide the MVPD a redirect back URI; on this end-point, the MVPD can clear the cookies on the client machine or apply any desired logic for logout
 * it is highly recommended to have support for authorized clients (client apps that don't trigger a user authorization page)
 * we'll also need:
     * **clientID** and **client secret** for the integration configurations